jcostateixeira/riziv-medication-record/input/pagecontent/example1.md

-## Prescribed branded medication is changed by another branded medication from the same VOS-cluster
+## Example 1.
+Prescribed branded medication is changed by another branded medication from the same VOS-cluster

 This example shows a prescription that is made by brand name and the pharmacist changes the brand name for another brand name in the same VOS - Cluster.